Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

 \subsection{Performance in Proposing Design Goals}

-We specifically constructed the Consultant agent in GDT to "include the function, the detection requirements to achieve that function, and the necessary feedback" when proposing design goals.
-Generally, the GDT consistently provided design goals that included this essential information.
-The GDT was tasked with proposing one hundred design goals (DGs), delivering ten goals at a time over ten sessions.
-The complete list of these DGs is available in the Supplementary Material.
-Firstly, we evaluated the variety of the design goals.
-The goals were categorized based on application scenarios, as shown in Fig. \ref{fig:diversity}.
-This categorization spans ten major categories and twenty-four subcategories, demonstrating considerable diversity overall.
+We designed the \textit{Consultant} to ensure that when proposing DGs, it includes the function, necessary inputs and feedback.
+Overall, the GDT consistently provided DGs that met these criteria.
+It was tasked with generating 100 DGs, delivering 10 at a time over 10 sessions.
+The full list of DGs is available in the Supplementary Material.
+First, we evaluated the variety of these goals, categorizing them by application scenarios (Fig. \ref{fig:diversity}).
+This categorization covers ten major categories and twenty-four subcategories, demonstrating significant diversity.
+Next, we evaluated the DGs based on four criteria: